Matez204/Workshop1/README.md

 - As a __programmer__ I want a __SSD__ for __programming__.

-Some of the interviewees recommended functionalities such as filtering by brand or searching by product name, and others, but only these two were added to the program.
+Some of the interviewees recommended functionalities such as filtering by brand, and others, but only these one was added to the program.